fishing/fishing.github.com/reels.md

    as baitcasters because you can't stop the line from going out as readily / control feed-out speed.
 So you're liable to over/undershoot your target a bit more frequently than when using a baitcaster (assuming you're practiced at baitcasters).
+3. Super super light lures are better casted on a fly rod.
+But also you can cast them on spinning gear with help from a casting float (different from a normal float, these are clear so they don't scare the fish with good eyesight you are presumably targeting -- likely trout).

 These things said, spinning reels are tried and true technology and pros use them, especially when fishing lighter lures.